-Breckenridge ISD Webmaster & Director, Buckaroo Sports Information & Livestream Productions Breckenridge High School Teacher: Dual Credit American History; Dual Credit General & Developmental Psychology; Dual Credit FAA Drone Piloting & Video Production; Journalism & Web Media; Rocket Science & Space Exploration History Webmaster & Developer of MusicQuest, A Music Exploratory & Showcase Platform www.musicquest.online -- ccbmusicquest@gmail.com
+Breckenridge ISD Webmaster & Director, Buckaroo Sports Information & Livestream Media Productions Breckenridge High School Teacher: Dual Credit American History; Dual Credit General & Developmental Psychology; Dual Credit FAA Drone Piloting & Video Production; Journalism & Web Media; Rocket Science & Space Exploration History Webmaster & Developer of MusicQuest, A Music Exploratory & Showcase Platform www.musicquest.online -- ccbmusicquest@gmail.com

-I was born and reared in Abilene, Texas, but from 1976-1980 I attended Hyde School, a leadership boarding school (grades 9-12) in Bath, Maine, graduating with honors in May 1980.
+I was born and raised in Abilene, Texas, but from 1976-1980 I attended Hyde School, a leadership boarding academy (grades 9-12) in Bath, Maine, graduating with honors in May 1980.
 While my friends remained in New England or on the East Coast, I returned to Texas.
 I do need to say that Hyde transformed my life - my character - in powerful ways for which I am deeply grateful.
-Hyde School, said another way, caused us to grow up and to take full responsibility for our decisions and actions.
-Hyde taught us how to be accountable, productive, and optimistic adults.
+Hyde School caused us all to grow up and to take full responsibility for our decisions and actions.
+Hyde taught us how to be accountable, productive, and optimistic adults with zero sense of entitlement.
 I remain indebted to this remarkable, demanding institution!